-Reporting currency
+Foreign currency

-The consolidated financial statements are stated in U.S. Dollars.
-The functional currency of the Partnership is U.S. Dollars because the Partnership operates in international shipping markets, the Partnership's primary economic environment, which typically utilize the U.S. Dollar as the functional currency.
+The consolidated financial statements are stated in U.S. Dollars and the functional currency of the Partnership is U.S. Dollars.
 Transactions involving other currencies during the year are converted into U.S. Dollars using the exchange rates in effect at the time of the transactions.
 At the balance sheet date, monetary assets and liabilities that are denominated in currencies other than the U.S. Dollar are translated to reflect the year-end exchange rates.
-Resulting gains or losses are reflected separately in the accompanying consolidated statement of income.
+Resulting gains or losses are reflected separately in the accompanying consolidated statements of income (loss).